gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

     </model>

-The joint `<pose>` tag is a coordinate transform applied relative to the child link frame to define the joint frame `Jc` that is rigidly affixed to the child link.
+The joint `<pose>` tag is a coordinate transform applied relative to the child link frame to define the child joint frame `Jc`, which is rigidly affixed to the child link.
-Additionally, the frame `Jp` is a frame rigidly affixed to the parent link that coincides exactly with `Jc` at the initial configuration of the model.
+Additionally, the parent joint frame `Jp` is rigidly affixed to the parent link and coincides exactly with `Jc` at the initial configuration of the model.
 While a `<pose>` tag is not necessary for a fixed joint, it is used regularly in other joint types.
 See the following example for an illustration of the joint pose.